 - One of the dungeon ambient musics in Fallout: New Vegas has these sounds.

 - In The Legend of Zelda: Ocarina of Time, the guillotines in the Shadow Temple make a scraping sound as they rise and fall.

 - The creepy repeating scritch-scritch-scritch-scritch-skrrrrrr... sound made by Gold Skulltulas.
 It's useful for finding them all to gain 100% Completion... and for keeping you awake at night.

 - The Flying Guardians in the Silent Realms scrape their swords together as they slowly but surely float towards your position.

-- "Be careful!
+- From Persona 3: "Be careful!
 I sense Death!"
 A second later, you hear chains dragging across the floor...

 - In SCP Containment Breach, the "stone-on-stone" scraping sounds that accompany SCP-173's movement.

 - The titular scratching sounds in Scratches.

 - Silent Hill 2: "Clank clank thunk scrape, Pyramid Head has come to rape!"
 Late in the game, James can take (and use) Pyramid Head's Great Knife.